En español | If you haven’t scheduled your first colonoscopy yet, it’s high time you do.

 - David Liska, M.D., a colorectal surgeon at the Cleveland Clinic

-- Scott Kopetz, M.D., professor and deputy chair of GI Medical Oncology at the University of Texas MD Anderson Cancer Center
+- Scott Kopetz, M.D., professor, Department of Gastrointestinal Medical Oncology, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center in Houston

-- Daniel Labow, M.D., site chair of surgery for Mount Sinai Morningside and Mount Sinai West in New York City
+- Daniel Labow, M.D., executive vice chair of the Department of Surgery at the Mount Sinai Health System in New York City